dr-guangtou/daily_astroph/astroph-1904.md

   * Briefly stated, ΛCDM does not have a problem with an absence of "too big to fail" galaxies.
 Statistically significant large gaps between first and second brightest galaxies are to be expected.

 * [Large Scale Structure in CHILES](https://arxiv.org/abs/1904.10511)
+  * We apply DisPerSE to the distribution of galaxies in the COSMOS field and find the best parameters to identify filaments
+  * To study the growth of galaxies across cosmic time, and environment, we are carrying out an HI survey covering redshifts z = 0 - 0.45, the COSMOS HI Large Extragalactic Survey (CHILES).
+  * 看HI气体的mass function和性质如何随Cosmic Web而改变: 距离越远，M_HI/Mstar越高

 * [Correlations between supermassive black holes, hot atmospheres, and the total masses of early type galaxies](https://arxiv.org/abs/1904.10513)
+  * **Interesting**
+  * 星系团里的X-ray气体温度和SMBH质量相关不错：We report the discovery of a tight correlation between the atmospheric temperatures of the brightest cluster/group galaxies (BCGs) and their central SMBH masses, making the atmospheric gas temperature the best known proxy for SMBH masses in these systems.
+  * In the scenario of a simultaneous growth of central SMBHs and their host galaxies through mergers, the observed linear correlation is a natural consequence of the central limit theorem.
+  *  The observed correlations between the massive dark matter dominated galaxies and their central SMBHs must thus be largely non-causal and most likely, a result of the simultaneous growth of BCGs and their SMBHs by mergers.
+  * 低质量的ETG和S0则没这个关系：The low-mass non-BCGs and lenticular galaxies do not show a strong MBH-kT correlation.

 * [Chandra and Hubble Space Telescope observations of dark gamma-ray bursts and their host galaxies](https://arxiv.org/abs/1904.10549)
   * A study of 21 dark gamma-ray burst (GRB) host galaxies, predominantly using X-ray afterglows obtained with the Chandra X-Ray Observatory (CXO)